-2.1.1 GPS-derived Zenith Total Delays (ZTD) and Integrated Water Vapour (IWV)
+2.1.1 GPS-derived zenith total delays (ZTD) and integrated water vapour (IWV)

-The GPS data set used for the nudging was specifically produced for the HyMeX project, merging measurements from 25 European national and regional networks commonly post-processed for the first time to cover the period September 2012 to

-- 110 March 2013 (Bock et al., 2016).
-GPS measurements provide information of the total delay endured by the microwave signals emitted by GPS satellites in the Zenith direction (Zenith Total Delay; ZTD).
-These are expressed in units of mm, accounting for the excess length of the optic path introduced by the refractivity of the Earth's atmosphere (Businger et al., 1996).
+The GPS data set used for the nudging was specifically produced for the HyMeX project, merging measurements from 25 European national and regional networks commonly post-processed for the first time to cover the period September 2012 to March 2013 (Bock et al., 2016).
+GPS measurements provide information of the total delay endured by the microwave signals emitted by GPS satellites in the zenith direction (zenith total delay; ZTD).
+These are expressed in units of millimetres, accounting for the excess length of the optic path introduced by the refractivity of the Earth's atmosphere (Businger et al., 1996).
 The contribution to the delay due to the interaction with water vapour molecules is called the "wet" delay and can be obtained from the ZTD.
 This is the assimilated variable in the nudging experiments, which is proportional to the IWV.
-The data set used in - 115 this paper has a temporal resolution of 10 minutes, an outstanding spatial coverage over all southwestern European countries (see Fig.1b) and was produced using the GIPSY/OASIS II v6.2 software (Bock et al., 2016).
-It enjoys a very high quality due to its data screening procedure, including range and outlier checks for mean ZTD and its standard deviation, as well as ambiguity and daily number checks.
-Compared against the product from the Network of European Meteorological Services (EUMETNET) Global Navigation Satellite System (GNSS) Water Vapour Programme (E-GVAP), the HyMeX data set shows - 120 no significant biases (Bock et al., 2016).
+The data set used in this paper has a temporal resolution of 10 min, has an outstanding spatial coverage over all south-western European countries (see Fig. 1b), and was produced using the GIPSY/OASIS II v6.2 software (Bock et al., 2016).
+It enjoys a very high quality due to its data-screening procedure, including range and outlier checks for mean ZTD and its standard deviation, as well as ambiguity and daily number checks.
+Compared against the product from the Network of European Meteorological Services (EUMETNET) Global Navigation Satellite System (GNSS) Water Vapour Programme (E-GVAP), the HyMeX data set shows no significant biases (Bock et al., 2016).

-HyMeX, also provides an IWV data set with 1h resolution, derived from the ZTD estimations (Fig. 1b).
+HyMeX, also provides an IWV data set with 1 h resolution, derived from the ZTD estimations (Fig. 1b).
 We employ this IWV data set for comparison against our simulations.
-The mean temperature and surface pressure values at the GPS station locations, which are needed for the IWV derivation, were obtained from a product provided by the Technical University of Vienna and AROME western Mediterranean operational analysis, respectively.
-A validation of the IWV product against operational

-125 radiosondes showed a good performance, with biases of less than 1.5 mm for the whole HyMeX period (Bock et al., 2016).
+The mean temperature and surface pressure values at the GPS station locations, which are needed for the IWV derivation, were obtained from a product provided by the Technical University of Vienna and Application of Research to Operations at Mesoscale - western Mediterranean (AROME-WMED) operational analysis, respectively.
+A validation of the IWV product against operational radiosondes showed a good performance, with biases of less than 1.5 mm for the whole HyMeX period (Bock et al., 2016).